 Photographers who make large prints are better off with the higher resolution a7R IV or a7R IV.
 And photographers who do a lot of concert photography or photograph in other low-light situations?
 They should consider the a7S II or III.

 Let’s look at some key features of the Sony a7 II.
 This will help you decide whether this is the camera body for you.
-We pay particular attention to how this camera compares with the upgraded a7 III and the crop sensor a6600.
+We pay particular attention to how this camera compares with the upgraded a7 III and a7 IV and the crop sensor a6700.

 Sony is one of the world leaders in sensor production.
 So it’s no surprise that their cameras feature some of the best sensors around.
 The a7 II has a full frame 24.3 MP Exmor CMOS sensor.
 This gives a maximum resolution of 4000 x 6000 pixels.

 It is easy to mistake more megapixels (MP) for better camera quality.
 But the 24 MP size is a good choice for many cameras.
-It balances image size with speed.
+It balances image resolution with overall speed and performance.

 The flagship Sony a1 model increases sensor resolution to 50.1 MP.
 But Sony has kept 24.2 MP sensors on the more expensive a9 series for sports and action photography.

 The Sony a7 II captures 14 stops of dynamic range.
-This is similar to the a6600.
-The a7 III adds an extra stop of dynamic range.
+The a7 III adds an extra stop of dynamic range, which continues into the a7 IV.
+This isn’t a big improvement, and you only really need the extra stop if you do a lot of work in very low light.

 Sony cameras are some of the best on the market in terms of dynamic range.
 And this camera is no exception.
 The a7 II can capture everything from dark shadows to bright highlights.